wandb/docs/docs/guides/launch/building-images.md

 ---
-description: Discover how to create a job for W&B Launch.
+description: Discover how W&B Launch handles building images.
 displayed_sidebar: default
 ---

-# Building Images
+# How W&B Launch builds images

 When providing a job sourced from a git source or code artifact source, several steps are taken by W&B Launch to build the resulting container.
 Launch uses provided requirements.txt files, or if not resolves the environment from the packages used from the run that created the job.
+The steps taken depend on the job source, and whether an accelerator base image is specified in the resource config.

 When specifying a queue config, or submitting a job, a base accelerator image can be provided in the queue or job resource configuration:
 ```json